RCCRAFT1/E47/README.md

 CHROMEOS:

-Currently, Google is allowing our software for business use, but school accounts are business accounts.
-And administrators are blocking the app.
+Currently, Google is allowing our software for business use, school accounts are business accounts, and administrators are blocking the app.